-Women ‘replacing’ men on screen leading boys into crime, says Tory MP
+Women ‘replacing’ men on screen leading boys into crime, suggests Tory MP

-Women ‘replacing’ men in TV and movie roles leading young men into crime, says Tory MP
+Women ‘replacing’ men in TV and movie roles leading young men into crime, suggests Tory MP

 ‘Is it any wonder we’re seeing so many young men committing crime?’ asks MP Nick Fletcher